How is your Facebook community management going?

-In this article, I’ll cover everything you need to know about creating and managing a successful Facebook Community.
+In this article, we will cover everything you need to know about creating and managing a successful Facebook group for your business.

 As marketers, we all know the importance of Facebook.

-It has an undeniable reach (1.28 billion active users), and unlike some of the newer platforms (I’m looking at you, Instagram), it reaches across demographics.
-In fact, 71% of the adult online.
+It has an undeniable reach (2.41 billion active users), and unlike some of the newer platforms (I’m looking at you, Instagram), it reaches across demographics.
+In fact, 71% of the adults online around the world are on Facebook, so being able to connect with your audience on Facebook is an essential capability for any digital marketer.

 But to reap all its benefits, brands need to reach beyond a business page.

 Which is where Facebook Groups come in.
 These groups can provide a number of benefits not typically seen on pages.
-Benefits such as:
+Those benefits include:

 - More engagement